 When the hearing begins, the administrative law judge will explain the purpose for the hearing and call forward individuals to present testimony based on the order in which they signed-in.
 When it is your turn to speak, you will be asked to state your name and address for the record and to swear or affirm that what you are about to say is the truth.

 Attorneys representing the applicant and other parties may ask you questions on cross-examination.
 The hearing will end once all interested individuals have testified.
-Please note, if you plan to participate as a witness at the adjudicatory hearing, please do not present testimony at the local public hearing.
+Please note, if you are an intervenor or a party to the case that will participate in the adjudicatory hearing, please do not present testimony at the local public hearing.

 If you wish to make a statement, please focus your testimony on the issues in this case.
 While there is not a specified time limit, please remember to keep your statement brief and to the point to allow time for others to speak.
 Your testimony will be transcribed by the court reporter and considered part of the official record of the case to be reviewed by the Board before they make their final decision.
 The hearing transcript will be made available in the online case record.
 While not necessary, if you have a prepared written statement, it would be helpful for you to provide a copy to the court reporter.